Will the Real Cybis Madonna Queen of Angels Please Stand Up?

 Diagnostic List for the Queen of Angels family

-Because we have at least six (possibly seven) versions of this particular madonna, spanning at least five decades, it is helpful to have a way to determine exactly which piece one has by using this list of characteristics.
+Because we have at least six versions of this particular madonna, spanning at least five decades, it is helpful to have a way to determine exactly which piece one has by using this list of characteristics.

-– If the porcelain bust (only) is 6.75” and she is attached to a base, she is the first Queen of Angels .
+– If she is attached to a brown wood base, she is the first Queen of Angels .
 If in color, she was made before 1971.
-If plain white, on a brown wood base and 11″ high overall, she was made before 1983; if on a black base and closer to 10″ high overall, she was made between 1983 and 1986.
+If plain white, on a brown wood base and 11″ high overall, she was made before 1983; if on a black base but closer to 10″ high overall, she also the first Queen of Angels but was made between 1983 and 1986.

-– If the porcelain bust (only) is 11” high, and is all white, she is the upsized Queen of Angels from 1987 onward.
+– If the porcelain bust itself is 11” high, and is all white, she is the upsized Queen of Angels from 1987 onward.
 Some are on a 2” high black base but some are not; it was the buyer’s choice.

-** Sculptures that have a crown of roses and a lace pattern shirt front are one of the Madonna Angelica versions.
-These will never be attached to a base.
+** Sculptures that have a crown of roses and a lace pattern shirt front, and are not attached to a base, are one of the two Madonna Angelica versions.
+Madonna Angelica always has a lace-pattern shirt front.

 – If she is 5.5” high she is the first Madonna Angelica, from 1981 to possibly 1983 or 1984.
 These were only made in color.